Volunteerism & Service Conference

 - Corporation for National & Community Service

-2014 is the 50th Anniversary of Community Action Agencies and of Volunteers in Service to America (VISTA), the 40th Anniversary of National Volunteer Week and of the Retired & Senior Volunteer Program (RSVP), and the 20th Anniversary of AmeriCorps.
+2014 was the 50th Anniversary of Community Action Agencies and of Volunteers in Service to America (VISTA), the 40th Anniversary of National Volunteer Week and of the Retired & Senior Volunteer Program (RSVP), and the 20th Anniversary of AmeriCorps.
 Coinciding with the 9/11 National Day of Service and Remembrance, the conference, held September 11-12, celebrated these milestones and also featured a nationwide simultaneous swearing-in ceremony for AmeriCorps members kicked off by President Obama (watch video) and President Bill Clinton from the White House, and video message from President George H.W.
 Bush and First Lady Laura Bush.
 More than 350 conference attendees participated in one of several exciting service projects throughout the community!

 Guests of this event included Governor Terry McAuliffe, First Lady Dorothy McAuliffe and U.S. Senator Tim Kaine!